A Pilot deployment validates the scalability of the Silvanet System in a realistic environment.

-- 1 Silvanet Border Gateways (an additional Border Gateway can be added for redundancy)
+1 Silvanet Border Gateways (additional Border Gateways can be added for redundancy)

 Use the following guidelines when planning Pilot deployments.